 This is because mineral pool systems require less chemical usage than their chlorine and saltwater counterparts, which translates to significant savings in both time and money.
 With fewer chemicals to balance and maintain, you'll be able to spend more time enjoying your crystal-clear, mineral-infused water and less time tinkering with your pool equipment.

 Note: The initial overall cost for each system will vary depending on the equipment you purchase, whether or not you get it professionally installed and store pricing.

-We recommend contacting a few MagnaPool dealers as prices will vary from store to store (rough average is around $50/bag).
-But on average the guidelines for mineral dosing for pool sizes are as follows:
+We recommend contacting a few MagnaPool dealers, as prices will vary from store to store (the rough average is around $50/bag).
+But on average, the guidelines for mineral dosing for pool sizes are as follows:

-One of the big savings from mineral pool systems is water-saving as you need to backwash far fewer thanks to the glass media and MagnaPool minerals, in some pools, this can save thousands of litres every year.
-And if you dilute your backwash waste you could use it for irrigation on your grass.
+One of the significant savings from mineral pool systems is water-saving as you need to backwash far fewer thanks to the glass media and MagnaPool minerals; in some pools, this can save thousands of litres every year.
+And if you dilute your backwash waste, you could use it for irrigation on your grass.

-All costs considered many people opt for a mineral pool sanitation system over saltwater and traditional chlorine as it is less harsh on the skin, eyes and hair.
+All costs considered, many people opt for a mineral pool sanitation system over saltwater and traditional chlorine as it is less harsh on the skin, eyes and hair.
 Mineral systems also have proven wellness qualities and are much more environmentally friendly.
-If you’d like to find out more about our MagnaPool™ pool system – whether you are looking at building a pool, or wanting to convert your current pool – contact our team today.
+If you’d like to find out more about our MagnaPool™ pool system – whether you are looking at building a brand new pool or wanting to convert your existing pool – contact our team today.